All Episodes

 I was literally there.

-I was telling my wife on the way to the airport, describing walking into a bank, seeing three people having been executed who simply went to deposit a check, and they happened to be there when the bank robber came in.
+I was telling my wife on the way to the airport, describing walking into a bank, seeing three people having been executed who simply went to deposit a check.

-So prosecu I was at the crime scene.
+So I was at the crime scene.

-I mean the notion that we show up on the morning of trial and pick up a file is so wrong.
+I mean, the notion that we show up on the morning of trial and pick up a file is so wrong.

-The bond between prosecutors and the family you remember Susan Smith.
+The bond between prosecutors and the family.

 You and I are old enough to remember that case.